 No Tooling Costs! – Easy design modifications – Batch production on demand

-3DPRINTUK is a UK leader in 3D printed batch production runs.
+3DPRINTUK is the UK leader in 3D printed batch production runs.
 Our in house SLS (Selective Laser Sintering) machines are ideally suited to producing low volume plastic parts, from a few duplicates to many thousands.
-The PA2200 Nylon we use is both strong and accurate, as well as affordable, making it a perfect application for your batch production needs.

 Need a refundable test sample first?